Graduate Student Instructor Overview

 Faculty: Melissa Harris

-A freehand studio drawing course limited to pencil and pen, this introductory class concentrates upon seeing, describing, and analyzing form through linear graphic means.
+Course description: A freehand studio-drawing course limited to pencil and pen.
+This introductory class concentrates upon seeing, describing, and analyzing form through linear graphic means.
 Though intended primarily for students considering a design-related career, it is open to students from any discipline wishing to improve their visual literacy.
-The first half of the course - unbiased toward a particular art - focuses upon understanding the role of line in creating form.
+The first half of the course – unbiased toward a particular art – focuses upon understanding the role of line in creating form.
 Principles of orthographic and perspective projection are introduced in the second half of the semester.

 Prior to class each morning, the GSI is expected to have the technology ready for use.
 This means arriving to class before it starts.
 While the students stream in, they might also supervise the pinning up of drawings.
 Twice there are extended grading periods (varies on size of class, but typically 2-4 hours x 2 per term).
 In these evaluation sessions, the GSI’s work together and in parallel with the professor assessing, taking notes, recording, and delivering grades and suggestions for improvement to each student individually.

 GSI’s are also expected to meet with excused absent students to review missed material.
 (1 hour/week).
 Regular meetings with instructor to monitor progress, discuss efficacy, and student concerns should take an hour per week. (.5 hour/week) Weekly work commitment will average 7.5 to 9.49 hours.

 Required Qualifications: GPA 3.0 or above; proficiency with freehand studio-drawing, and ability to communicate about design.
 Please include in cover letter the courses taken relevant to hand drawing.